-The other deliverables discussed in the design section, including bus configuration, piloting scheme, protection relaying, and I/O assignments, will be submitted multiple times for review.
+The other deliverables discussed in the design section, including bus configuration, piloting scheme, protection relaying, and I/O assignments, were submitted multiple times for review.
 The client has provided detailed comments on these reports and necessary revisions were completed to improve the design documents.

-5.8 RESULTS
+5.7 RESULTS